Am91T/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Corrective and Preventative Measures

-**Improve Database Monitoring**: We will implement more granular monitoring of individual database servers, including disk health checks.
+`**Improve Database Monitoring**`: We will implement more granular monitoring of individual database servers, including disk health checks.
 This will allow for faster detection of potential hardware failures.

-<font color="red">**Redundancy Measures**</font>: We will explore implementing redundancy for critical database components, such as a RAID configuration for storage.
+`**Redundancy Measures**`: We will explore implementing redundancy for critical database components, such as a RAID configuration for storage.
 This will ensure continued operation in case of future hardware failures.

-<font color="red">**Automated Failover**</font>: Investigate and implement automated failover mechanisms for database servers.
+`**Automated Failover**`: Investigate and implement automated failover mechanisms for database servers.
 This would automatically switch to a secondary server in case of a primary server failure, minimizing downtime.

-<font color="red">**Scheduled Maintenance**</font>: Implement scheduled maintenance windows for database servers to proactively identify and address potential issues.
+`**Scheduled Maintenance**`: Implement scheduled maintenance windows for database servers to proactively identify and address potential issues.

 This postmortem serves as a learning experience.
 By implementing the corrective and preventative measures outlined above, we can minimize the risk of similar outages in the future and ensure a smoother user experience on our e-commerce platform.